clawhunter/x402-token-rail/README.md

 - hold the project token for holder-only perks
 - keep USDC as the fallback rail for everyone else

-The goal is simple: make a Solana token useful inside the x402 economy by giving agents a reason to transact with it and keep holding it.
+The goal is simple: make a Solana token useful inside the x402 economy by giving agents a reason to pay with it and keep holding it.

 ## Example holder-only perks